 Surviving the Heat

-Living in one of the hottest deserts means that we need to be prepared for both the positive and negative aspects of the weather.
-Our winters are wonderful, but our summers are long and, to many people, oppressive.
+Living in one of the hottest deserts means that you need to be prepared for both the positive and negative aspects of the weather.
+Winters are wonderful, but summers are long and, to many people, oppressive.

 On average, you can expect temperatures in the upper 50s in January and 90s are standard some July.
 Triple-digit temperatures are not uncommon for a few days in the summer.
 Remember that desert nights do get rather chilly, but it's not compared to a northern winter, that's for sure.

 While it does rain in Phoenix, it's not much.
 Over a year, the area can get between four and eight inches, with the summer months producing the most rain.
 Because it's so dry, you will encounter dust storms and monsoons on occasion.
 These are both spectacular and frightening events.